CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/safehaven-4.0.3-release.md

 ### New Downloads

-* [Debian Package for CMS/SRN](https://download.safehaven.ctl.io/SH-4.0.3/safehaven-4.0.3.deb): to be used in the installer or GUI to update from SH-4.0.0
+* [Debian Package for CMS/SRN](https://download.safehaven.ctl.io/SH-4.0.3/safehaven-4.0.3.deb): to be used in the cluster installer or GUI to update from SH-4.0.1/4.0.2
 * [GUI Package](https://download.safehaven.ctl.io/SH-4.0.3/SafeHavenConsole-4.0.3.zip): zip file containing the JRE, runs on any Windows platform
   * [SafeHavenClient.4.0.3_win32.jar](https://download.safehaven.ctl.io/SH-4.0.3/SafeHavenClient.4.0.3_win32.jar): to replace existing SafeHavenClient.jar inside the already downloaded 4.0.* GUI folder.
 * Windows Downloads: